CircleCI-Public/sagemaker-deploy-examples/README.md

 }
 ```

-### Required Environment Variables
+### Environment Variables

-There are some required Environment Variables for the orb to function.
+There are some Environment Variables for the orb to function.
 Please configure these at either the Project level or using Org Contexts.
 [Guide on setting Environment Variables in CircleCI](https://circleci.com/docs/set-environment-variable/).

 `SAGEMAKER_EXECUTION_ROLE_ARN` (required): This is the role you have configured with the necessary SageMaker permissions, and has the OIDC Trust relationship setup.

-`CCI_RELEASE_INTEGRATION_TOKEN` (optional): The Orb also allows integration with [CircleCI Releases](https://app.circleci.com/releases).
-This will give you visibility into the Endpoint Configuration Updates, and what is currently active.
-To make a Release Integration Token please see our [Onboarding Guide](https://circleci.com/docs/release/set-up-a-release-environment/).
-[TODO Updated guide that mentions making the SageMaker Release Integration]
+`CCI_RELEASE_INTEGRATION_TOKEN` (optional): The [CircleCI Releases](https://app.circleci.com/releases) page offers you a single pane of glass to monitor all your deployments across environments.
+You can view deployment progress in real time, see what versions are currently deployed, and navigate easily to the SageMaker console.
+To make a Release Integration Token please see the section [Setting up a Release Integration Token](#setting-up-a-release-integration-token).

 ## Orb Parameters